-- · I understand and will support and follow the Honor Code. - · I will not personally use unauthorized materials, and I will not participate with others in cheating. - I will not facilitate cheating, and if I become aware of violations of academic or moral integrity, I understand that I have a responsibility to the Mid-America community and will at least say something to the student involved or discuss the situation with a professor or the appropriate dean.
+- · I understand and will support and follow the Honor Code. - · I will not personally use unauthorized materials, and I will not participate with others in cheating. - I will not facilitate cheating, and if I become aware of violations of academic or moral integrity, I understand that I have a responsibility to the Seminary community and will at least say something to the student involved or discuss the situation with a professor or the appropriate dean.

-Academic work is evaluated on the assumption and the expectation that the work presented is the student's own, unless designated otherwise.
+Academic work is evaluated on the assumption and the expectation that the work presented is the student's own unless designated otherwise.
 Anything less is unacceptable and is considered academically dishonest.
-Collaboration, plagiarism, and cheating-all defined below-are considered forms of academic dishonesty and students guilty of such are subject to disciplinary action.
+Collaboration, plagiarism, and cheating-all defined below-are considered forms of academic dishonesty, and students guilty of such are subject to disciplinary action.

 - Collaboration: Submission of a paper that is paraphrased from, or identical to, another student's paper.
 A "paper" is defined as "any materials submitted by a student for credit in a course." - Plagiarism: Submission of a paper in which substantial portions are paraphrased without documentation or are identical to published or unpublished material. - Cheating: The improper use of books, notes, another student's tests, or other aids during an examination.
-It is the responsibility of the student to get approval for the use of such aids prior to the time of the examination, and without such approval they will be considered improper.
+It is the responsibility of the student to get approval for the use of such aids prior to the time of the examination, and without such approval, they will be considered improper.
 An "examination" is defined as "any testing situation in which the score will be used for credit in a course."

 Failure on a student's part to live up to this Honor Code becomes the concern of the appropriate dean and faculty advisor.
-(It is assumed, however, that any matter of concern in this area between members of the Mid-America community will first be dealt with according to the principles of Matthew 18:15-22.)
+(It is assumed, however, that any matter of concern in this area between members of the Seminary community will first be dealt with according to the principles of Matthew 18:15-22.)
 All disciplinary matters are subject to review before a Student Disciplinary Committee.
-This committee is comprised of the dean of women or the dean of men, as chairperson, the faculty advisor of the student in question, the president of the Student Council, and one other faculty member.
+This committee is composed of the dean of women or the dean of men, as chairperson, the faculty advisor of the student in question, the president of the Student Council, and one other faculty member.

-"Due process" in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
-The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations.
-Where there is evidence of personality and character weaknesses that would make it unwise for a student to continue as a student, he or she is given counsel.
+Due process in dealing with disciplinary problems is primarily for protecting the reputation of a student against false or unsupported accusations.
+The purpose of disciplinary action is always redemptive, with every effort made to help the student involved to gain insight into his or her own needs and motivations as a potential minister in Christian service.
+Where there is evidence of personality and character weaknesses that would make it unwise for a student to continue in preparation for the ministry, the student is given counsel to help him or her see that fact.

 A student disciplinary committee will handle all cases referred to it by the appropriate dean and will be the appellate body for decisions made by the dean that are appealed by the student.
 The committee will handle any case involving the possible dismissal of a student; dismissal may only take place by action of the faculty.
 The student will receive a written statement of charges against him or her.
-He or she may be accompanied by a personal representative, may bring witnesses on his or her own behalf, and may choose not to answer any of the questions directed to him or her when meeting with the disciplinary committee.
-If either the Student Disciplinary Committee or the student deems the advice of a lawyer necessary, such a person may give any advice he or she believes pertinent; but he or she may not enter the proceedings and/or deliberations of a student disciplinary committee.
+He or she may be accompanied by a personal representative, may bring witnesses on his or her own behalf, and may choose not to answer any of the questions directed to him or her.
+If either the student disciplinary committee or the student deems the advice of a lawyer necessary, such a person may give any advice he or she believes pertinent; but he or she may not enter into the proceedings and/or deliberations of a student disciplinary committee.